 •Large machinery needs to gain access e.g. for dredging

 •Dredged silt will be spread across nearby rough ground and may produce an odour for a few days.
+These areas will ultimately be seeded with appropriate wildflower/grass mixes.

 •The water may initially look cloudy and barren after dredging, and may cause an algal bloom through release of disturbed nutrients